iamirsh/product-preview-card-component-main/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
+Use this section to recap some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 ```html
 <img